Malky Mackay: Norwich City

 At the end of the 2001–02 season Norwich fans voted Mackay in second place behind Gary Holt in the voting for Norwich City player of the year.
 In the 2003–04 season, his sixth at Norwich, the club was promoted to the Premier League after winning the then Division One, however he was released by Norwich at the end of the season.
 He was named in the Football League First Division Team of the Year in the 2003–04 in which they got promoted.
 Mackay scored a brace for Norwich in an East Anglian derby against Ipswich Town.

-West Ham
+West Ham United

 Mackay was signed for West Ham United by manager Alan Pardew, for £300,000, on 10 September 2004.
 He played 18 league games for the Hammers, although none after March, as West Ham reached the play-offs, beating Preston North End in the final to reach the Premier League.
 Mackay was released before playing a top flight game.